francoism90/mediadb-app/README.md

 **MediaDB** is a web-based video streaming service written in Laravel, TypeScript and Vue 3 ([Quasar](https://quasar.dev/)).

-MediaDB is very much in development and may not be suitable for production purposes.
+Note: MediaDB is very much in development and may not be suitable for production purposes.
 It is recommended to fork the project.

 ## Installation